 Fishing for Chinook salmon closed on the Snake River downstream of Hells Canyon Dam on Oct.
 31. All Chinook salmon caught after Oct.
 31 must be released.

 BROWNLEE RESERVOIR: crappie, bass, perch, catfish, bluegill, trout

-SNAKE RIVER below HELLS CANYON RESERVOIR: trout, steelhead, bass
+SNAKE RIVER below HELLS CANYON RESERVOIR: trout, bass, sturgeon, steelhead

 SNAKE RIVER (above Brownlee Reservoir): channel catfish, flathead catfish, smallmouth bass